Scalr/scalr-tutorials/README.md

 Run a 3-tier web application (Load balancer, App server, Database), automated by Scalr.

-Follow this tutorial on the Scalr Wiki: [http://wiki.scalr.com/x/X4Ji][0]
+Follow this tutorial on the Scalr Wiki: [3 Tier Web Application Deployment][1]

 Solr